 A KN95 mask is a good alternative

-However, if you’re interested in upgrading your mask, there are more readily available alternatives to N95 masks, like the KN95 mask.
+Another good mask option is the KN95.
 It’s the standard in China, and while KN95 masks aren’t tested by NIOSH, they’re rated to filter out 95 percent of airborne particles.
 “As long as you can verify that your mask is an actual KN95, and it fits properly, it will protect you better than a standard cloth mask or surgical, medical-grade mask,” says Craig Shapiro, a pediatric infectious diseases specialist at Nemours/Alfred I. duPont Hospital for Children.

-As Shapiro points out, verifying that your mask is actually a KN95 is important.
+Verifying that your mask is actually a KN95 is important.
 In the United States, 60 percent of KN95 masks are counterfeit, according to the CDC.
-Before making a purchase, consult the FDA’s list of approved masks and the CDC’s guidance on KN95s.
+Before making a purchase, consult the CDC’s guidance on KN95s.
+KN95 masks are not recommended if you have facial hair.

 Mask fit is the most important factor, and there are ways to improve it